bitburner-official/bitburner-src/markdown/bitburner.server.organizationname.md

 ## Server.organizationName property

-Name of company/faction/etc. that this server belongs to.
-Optional, not applicable to all Servers
+Name of company/faction/etc. that this server belongs to, not applicable to all Servers

 **Signature:**